 (6) statutory life insurance reserve financing costs or limited market capacity;

-(7) law, regulation, and supervisory and enforcement policy changes;
+(7) legal, regulatory, and supervisory and enforcement policy changes;

 (9) litigation and regulatory investigations;

-(10) London Interbank Offered Rate (LIBOR) termination and transition to alternative reference rates;
+(10) London Interbank Offered Rate (LIBOR) discontinuation and transition to alternative reference rates;

 (11) unsuccessful efforts to meet all environmental, social, and governance standards or to enhance our sustainability;

 (12) MetLife, Inc.’s inability to pay dividends and repurchase common stock;

 (13) MetLife, Inc.’s subsidiaries’ inability to pay it dividends;